 Our Vision:

-The war in Ukraine has brought immense destruction and deep wounds across the nation, with Eastern Ukraine bearing a disproportionate burden.
-Homes have been destroyed, families displaced, leaving many feeling isolated and without hope.
-Now more than ever, people need to be seen, loved, and invited into lasting, life-giving relationships.
+The war in Ukraine has brought immense destruction, especially in the east, where homes have been destroyed and families displaced—leaving many isolated and without hope.
+In this moment of deep need, people long to be seen, loved, and invited into lasting, life-giving relationships.

-Harvest Ukraine exists to go where others will not—serving individuals and families in crisis by meeting urgent practical needs such as home repair, food, and essential services.
-Through intentional relationships, Gospel-centered outreach, and ongoing discipleship, we walk alongside people as they encounter Jesus, grow in faith, and are equipped to become disciples who make disciples.
-By living out the tangible love of Christ, we seek lasting transformation and restored hope for individuals, families, and communities across Eastern Ukraine.
+Harvest Ukraine exists to go where others will not—meeting the physical needs that arise from the war while building intentional, Gospel-centered relationships.
+Through ongoing discipleship, we walk alongside people as they encounter Jesus, grow in faith, and become disciples who make disciples.
+While hardship often opens hearts to the love of Christ, the need will not end when the war does—so our mission remains long-term, committed to restoration, rebuilding, and lasting hope for individuals, families, and communities.

 What We Do